Orbital Seasonality vs Kinetic Seasonality. A Change Triggered from Changing the Order of The Factors (by Diego Fdez-Sevilla, PhD)

 And even though many scientists might look into the same events and parameters, not all of us are making the same assessments over the meaning behind those, and the conclusions which can be reached from our observation and analysis.

-In particular there have been three assessments showing major discrepancies between the line of research presented here and main stream scientific coverage.
-The assessments are about the concept of climate drift, the link between the Polar Vortex and tropospheric circulation and the dynamics explaining abnormal Arctic Warming and sea ice cover.
+In particular there have been four assessments showing major discrepancies between the line of research presented here and main stream scientific coverage.
+The assessments are about the concept of climate drift, the link between the Polar Vortex and tropospheric circulation, the role played by the ENSO and the dynamics explaining abnormal Arctic Warming and sea ice cover.

 |November 14, 2014||Why there is no need for the Polar Vortex to break in order to have a wobbling Jet Stream and polar weather? (by Diego Fdez-Sevilla)|